opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard/how_to_build_dashboard_part1.rst

 .. rst-class:: block-step

-    15 _ Save your page and click the Open page button: there is now a table visualization in our page!
+    15 + Save your page and click the :tutorial-keycap:`Open page` button: there is now a table visualization in our page!

 .. rst-class:: img-hide